hrgdavor/babel-plugin-jsx-simple/README.md

 Based on [babel-plugin-transform-vue-jsx](https://github.com/vuejs/babel-plugin-transform-vue-jsx) by simplifying it, and removing all but basic JSX transformation.

-ES6 syntax is used intentionally because at the time of creation of this plugin browser versions are already ok with ES6 code.
-And tools like babel enable simple bridge for all cases where olsder ES is needed.
-Babel will transpile the code for older browsers if you use preset `es2015`.
+ES6 syntax is used intentionally because browser are already ok with ES6 code (at the time of creation of this plugin Edge, Chrome, FF).
+Additionally, tools like `babel` enable a simple bridge for all cases where older ES is needed.
+Babel easily will transpile the code for older browsers if you use preset `es2015`.

 ### How it works (the basic idea)